Kryloss/Dashboard/SUBDOMAIN_SETUP.md

 ## Overview

-This project now includes a complete subdomain routing system that automatically detects when users visit subdomains and serves the appropriate content directly from the subdomain URL.
+This project includes a clean subdomain routing system that automatically detects when users visit subdomains and serves the appropriate content directly from the subdomain URL.

 ## How It Works